 Transport Scotland has now revealed the preferred service timetables and fares structures for the new railway.

-While both are still subject to agreement of the industry, including the franchisee which will run the service when the new contract begins next year, these are the fares and timetables which will be promoted by Scottish Ministers.
+While both are still subject to agreement of the industry, including the recently appointed new franchisee Abellio, these are the fares and timetables which have been promoted by Scottish Ministers.

 Borders Railway Timetable Features